Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023, Miami SA2 had a median income among taxpayers of $60,128 and an average level of $80,600.
-These figures are high nationally compared to Rest of Qld's median of $53,146 and average of $66,593.
-Based on Wage Price Index growth of 9.91% since financial year 2023, estimated incomes as of September 2025 would be approximately $66,087 (median) and $88,587 (average).
-Census data shows household, family, and personal incomes in Miami cluster around the 62nd percentile nationally.
-Income analysis reveals that the $1,500 - 2,999 bracket dominates with 32.6% of residents (2,717 people), reflecting regional patterns where 31.7% occupy this range.
-High housing costs consume 18.9% of income, but strong earnings place disposable income at the 52nd percentile nationally.
-The area's SEIFA income ranking places it in the 7th decile.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for FY-23, the Miami SA2 had a median income among taxpayers of $60,128 with the average level standing at $80,600.
+This is extremely high nationally and compares to levels of $53,146 and $66,593 across Regional Qld respectively.
+Based on Wage Price Index growth of 9.91% since FY-23, current estimates would be approximately $66,087 (median) and $88,587 (average) as of September 2025.
+Census data reveals household, family and personal incomes in Miami cluster around the 62nd percentile nationally.
+Income analysis reveals the $1,500 - 2,999 bracket dominates with 32.6% of residents (2,717 people), reflecting patterns seen in the region where 31.7% similarly occupy this range.
+High housing costs consume 18.9% of income, though strong earnings still place disposable income at the 52nd percentile and the area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income